 Sponsorship Accreditation Overview

-Australian businesses seeking to sponsor overseas employees may seek approval as an Accredited Sponsor to access priority processing of temporary skill shortage applications.
+Australian businesses seeking to sponsor overseas employees may apply for approval to become an Accredited Sponsor to access priority processing of temporary skill shortage nomination and visa applications.

 Sponsor Accreditation Process